How to Get a Patent in India for Software, Mobile Applications and Computer Related Inventions – IoT (Internet of Things) Patent Landscape

 Indian Patent Office Procedure

-Patent Examination Request in India
+Patent Examination Request In India

 After filing a patent in India for computer related inventions (CRIs), computer hardware, and computer software, the provisions of Indian Patents Act requires the patent applicant to file a request for patent examination, following which the patent will be examined by the Indian Patent Office.
 The request for patent examination in India can be filed via Form 18 under e-filing mode or physical filing mode.
 The official fee to file Form 18 for patent examination request under patent e-filing mode is INR 4000, INR 10,000 and INR 20,000 for a natural person (individual patent applicant), a small entity and a legal entity respectively.
 For physical filing mode, official fee to file examination request vide Form 18 with the Indian patent office, the official fee is INR 4400, INR 11,000 and INR 22,000 respectively.

-Patent Examination Procedure in India
+Patent Examination Procedure In India

-Non-Patentable Subject Matter in India
+Non-Patentable Subject Matter In India

-Section 3 of Indian Patents Act
+Section 3 Of Indian Patents Act

-Software Patents in India – Best Practices
+Software Patents In India – Best Practices

 Software patent attorneys in India having expertise in patent searching, patent drafting and patent filing generally follow best practices for handling computer related patent matters, and computer hardware and software inventions in India.
 Patent lawyers and patent law firms in India handle all stages of patent process efficiently, including patent filing and registration, PCT National Phase Application Filing, and Patent Prosecution before the Indian patent office.